PhillipWongSeven/Machine-Learning/README.md

 You should use the `strong` tag.

-...which makes much more sense than 'You should use the strong tag'
+...which makes much more sense than `You should use the strong tag`